Sous-fonds F01-SF10 - Sister Margaret Ferris sous-fonds

 In 1978, she was elected to the Congregation’s General Council while still maintaining her position at the Retreat House where she worked alongside individuals of other Christian denominations.
 In 1984, she studied for a year at the Institute for Creation-Centred Spirituality in California where she obtained a Master’s degree in Spirituality and Culture.
 She marks this as the richest experience of community in her life, which strengthened and broadened her own spiritual understanding and life.

 When she returned to London in 1985, she was asked to join St. Peter’s Seminary as a faculty member in the positions of teacher, counsellor, and Formation Director for Lay Ministry.
-This was another fulfilling experience for Sister Margaret Ferris as she was able to influence the development of the Church and to give empowerment/influence to the laity.
+She was the first woman professor to work full-time at St. Peter’s Seminary.
+This was another fulfilling experience for Sister Margaret Ferris as she was able to influence the development of the Church and to empower the laity.
 She held this position for over ten years.
 In 1992 she obtained her Doctor of Ministry in Spiritual Direction at the Graduate Theological Foundation, and in 2007 she received an honorary Doctor of Divinity Degree from the same institution.

 Custodial history